SecuProject/ADenum/README.md

 # AD Enum

-**AD Enum** is a pentesting tool that allows to find misconfiguration through the the protocol LDAP and exploit some of those weaknesses with kerberos.
+**AD Enum** is a pentesting tool that allows to find misconfiguration through the protocol LDAP and exploit some of those weaknesses with Kerberos.

 ```